bhaskar-hub/RatioCalculation/README.md

 	```
 ### Input files preparation
 1. Genome of bacterial organism in fasta-format file.
 2. Descriptor file for the RNAMotif.
-Detailed description available in the RNAMotif [manual](http://casegroup.rutgers.edu/rnamotif.pdf).
-The sample descripter file is given in sample_input directory.
+Detailed description is available in the RNAMotif [manual](http://casegroup.rutgers.edu/rnamotif.pdf).
+The sample descriptor file is given in sample_input directory.
 3. Gene annotation file should be in standard genebank format.
 4. Operon map, i.e., operon annotation of the genome should be in Door database format.
 ## Ratio prediction of the identified SRPS opeorns